mzidra/mzidra/README.md

 ❥ add to be friends!

+    IM NICE I PROMISE DONT LET ANY OF THIS DISCOURAGE YOU I NEED FRIENDS

      ౿ ָ WARNING

 some alters are very prejudice / jealous of doubles but dont be scared to int trust they arent out too often